alimogh/cryptocurrency-trading-bot/README.md

 ### Denial of responsibility

-Bot was created for training purposes.
+Bot was created for learning.
 It's not ready for production.
 Use at your own risk.

 ## Init